rizac/eGSIM/README.md

 <details>

-<summary>In case of confusion between the two command-line utilities `django-admin`
+<summary>In case of confusion between the two command-line utilities
-and `manage.py` used in the examples below</summary>
+`django-admin` and `manage.py` (used in the examples below)</summary>

-`manage.py` (invokable via `python manage.py`) does the same thing as django-admin but also sets the `DJANGO_SETTINGS_MODULE` environment variable so that it points to your project’s settings.py file (probably searching in the directory where `manage.py` is.
-No mention in the [official documentation](https://docs.djangoproject.com/en/3.1/ref/django-admin/#django-admin-and-manage-py])).
+`manage.py` (invokable via `python manage.py`) does the same thing as `django-admin` but also sets the `DJANGO_SETTINGS_MODULE` environment variable so that it points to your project’s settings.py file (probably searching in the directory where `manage.py` is? no mention in the [official documentation](https://docs.djangoproject.com/en/3.1/ref/django-admin/#django-admin-and-manage-py])).
-As most of the examples in internet, we will also use `manage.py`, but always providing the `DJANGO_SETTINGS_MODULE` environment variable explicitly, **because so has to be given in production, where the settings file must be given explicitly as it can not be the git-committed file `egsim/settings_debug.py`  in the examples below.**
+As most of the examples in internet, we will also use `manage.py`, but always providing the `DJANGO_SETTINGS_MODULE` environment variable to get used to the way we should invoke the command in production.

 </details>

+Remember: **The DJANGO_SETTINGS_MODULE environment variable in the examples below is not the value to be given in production**, where a new settings file has to be created with production specific settings such as, e.g. `debug=False` and a new `SECRET_KEY` (which needs to be secret and not git committed).

 ### Starting a `python` terminal shell